Adult: Biological adulthood

 The time of puberty varies from child to child, but usually begins between 10 and 12 years old.
 Girls typically begin the process of puberty at age 10 or 11, and boys at age 11 or 12.
 Girls generally complete puberty by 15–17, and boys by age 16 or 17.
 Nutrition, genetics and environment also usually play a part in the onset of puberty.
 Girls will go through a growth spurt and gain weight in several areas of their body.
 Boys will go through similar spurts in growth, though it is usually not in a similar style or time frame.
 This is due to the natural processes of puberty, but genetics also plays a part in how much weight they gain or how much taller they get.

 One recent area of debate within the science of brain development is the most likely chronological age for full mental maturity, or indeed, if such an age even exists.
-Common claims repeated in the media since 2005 (based upon interpretations of imaging data) have commonly suggested an "end-point" of 25, referring to the prefrontal cortex as one area that is not yet fully mature at the age of 18.
+Common claims repeated in the media since 2005 (based upon interpretations of imaging data) have commonly suggested an "end-point" of age 25, referring to the prefrontal cortex as one area that is not yet fully mature at the age of 18.
 However, this is based on an interpretation of a brain imaging study by Jay Giedd, dating back to 2004 or 2005, where the only participants were aged up to 21 years, and Giedd assumed this maturing process would be done by the age of 25 years, whereas more recent studies show prefrontal cortex maturation continuing well past the age of 30 years, marking this interpretation as incorrect and outdated.